oneilsh/tidytensor/README.md

   permute(image, row, col, channel)       # permute back if we want
 ```

 Notice that here we've organized the data channel-first so we can do our per-image, per-channel normalization, then permuted back to the original.
-Applying can take some time, as a function call is being executed for each entry asked for, and there can be *quite* a few in a large tensor.
+Even though `tt_apply()` is built on base-R `apply()`, applying can take some time, as a function call is being executed for each entry asked for and there can be *quite* a few in a large tensor.

-The function call results needn't match their input shape: `tt_apply()` just needs all returned result to be tensors (vectors, matrices, arrays, or tidytensors) all of the same shape.
+The function call results needn't match their input shape: `tt_apply()` just needs returned result to be tensors (vectors, matrices, arrays, or tidytensors) all of the same shape.